 1. Choose the "Setup my own custom app" option.

 2. Download the IDP metadata under Option 2.
-You will need to submit this XML file as part of the Enterprise SSO set up form.
+You will need the certificate from this file to submit your identity provider metadata using the admin panel.

 3. Fill in "Airtable" as the application name, and use the following logo, if you want.